wso2/carbon-platform-integration-utils/README.txt

+WSO2 Carbon-Platform-Integration-Utils

-WSO2 Test Automation Framework
+WSO2 Carbon-Platform-Integration-Utils consists of essentail supportive modules which users can import and write automation tests with WSO2 Test Automation Framework (TAF).

-WSO2 Test Automation Framework (TAF) is an automation framework that performs equally in all stages of the deployment lifecycle.It is a single framework capable of handling complex and maximum coverage with limited number of test cases.

-WSO2 Test Automation Framework is an open source product available under the Apache Software License (v2.0)
+WSO2 Carbon-Platform-Integration-Utils is an open source product utility available under the Apache Software License (v2.0)

 Key Features

-Platform wide Test execution support.
-Simple Automation Context API.
-TestNG listener based test execution.
-REST backend support with JAX-RS services.
-Embedded server support (FTP, Proxy server, JMS, ActiveMQ, HTTP Servers Axis2 Server).
-Annotation based test execution management support.
-Ability to execute same test on multiple environments.
-Third party test tooling integration support (Jmeter) Selenium webdriver integration and ability to run UI tests to cross browser environments.
-Set of common test utilities to facilitate better test writing experience.
-Introduction of lightweight automation engine.
-Introduction of enhanced Automation Context API.
-Ability to integrate third party products and platforms.
-Native xpath based xml parsing implementation.
-Introduction of single configuration file to manage all configurations.
-Framework extensibility capability through pluggable modules.
-Enhanced server management facility.
-Enhanced User management capability.
-Configuration file validator.
-Introduction of enhanced code coverage through EMMA.
-Enhanced support for cluster based platform wide test automation.
+common-admin-clients module
+ - This module consists of set of admin clients together with supportive utility methods which are common for WSO2 products. common-framework-extensions module
+ - Consists of Pluggable classes allowing to plug additional extensions to the test execution flow
+common-framework-tests module
+ - Common set of tests users can extend and execute with the test suite common-framework-utils module
+ - Collection of utility classes comprising common utility methods

 System Requirements